 When you look at your own home and the homes of friends and family, you probably see different levels of housekeeping.
 Some keep a spotless home with everything organized and in place.
 Others are more lax and allow crumbs to gather on tabletops and dust bunnies to breed under the beds.
 And, then there are the ones don't seem to mind a sink full of dirty dishes or piles of laundry on the bathroom floor.

 Standards in cleaning are a personal choice until conditions become a danger to human life.
-When a life-threatening pandemic virus like COVID-19 or H1N1 is running rampant and spreading, the Centers for Disease Control and Prevention (CDC) have established recommendations on cleaning and disinfecting your homes (and public spaces) to help prevent the spread of infection.
+The Centers for Disease Control and Prevention (CDC) have established recommendations on cleaning and disinfecting your homes (and public spaces) to help prevent the spread of infection.

 These guidelines should be followed during any potential exposure to viral infections and if someone in your home is already ill.
 Taking extra care is particularly important if a family member has an already weakened immune system.

 Every member of the household should wash their hands with soap and warm water several times throughout the day to dilute the number of microbes on the skin.
 Avoid touching your eyes, nose, or mouth with unwashed hands.
 Opportune handwashing times are:

 - After shopping or using public transportation or facilities

 - After sneezing, coughing, or blowing one's nose

 - After assisting another person with routine care